Spiritual Benefits of Regular Salah in Belarus

 Beyond prayer times, our Qibla direction tool helps you find the exact angle to face during Salah using your device's compass.
 Perfect for home, work, or travel.

-Zuhr prayer in Belarus begins after the sun passes its zenith.
-It is the second prayer of the day and a midday break for Muslims in Belarus.
+Dhuhr (Zuhr) prayer in Belarus begins after the sun passes its zenith (highest point).
+In Europe/Minsk timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.